cyberark/community/README.md

 ### [CyberArk Labs](/Labs/README.md)

 #### What we do
-[Insert description of team responsibilities / identity]
+The security research groups at Cyberark Labs are busy with studying the attack surface of common and emerging technologies.
+We fuzz, poke, bypass, maneuver, misuse, escalate, hijack, deny service, degrade, escape and exploit the technologies, and from time to time we share here new tools you can use to detect vulnerabilities and identify threats; based on our research of course.

+You can have a look at what we are currently working on right here - https://www.cyberark.com/threat-research-blog/.

 #### Projects we work on
-We have a variety of projects for analyzing threats and detecting vulnerabilities with privileged accounts, click the dropdown below to view and browse them!
+We have a variety of projects for analyzing threats and detecting vulnerabilities.
+Click the dropdown below to view and browse them!
 <details>
   <Summary> View Projects </summary>